LinuxBeaver/LinuxBeaver/README.md

 # NEWS

-### March 11 2024 - my plugins require Gimp 2.10.34 and up and no longer clip in Gimp 2.99.19
+### March 11 2024 - my plugins require Gimp 2.10.34 and up and no longer clip in Gimp 2.99.19.
+Debian and Ubuntu 20-22 users will need to use the special pre 446 build or Flatpak GIMP.

-### August 28th 2024 news (bunker repo may be deprecated)
+### August 28th 2024 news (bunker repo is a deprecated mistake)

-1. Gimp 3 plugins still have a special repo but it may not be needed anymore as the problem my plugins have in GIMP 3 also exist with native GIMP filters such as gegl:dropshadow.
-As of 8-28-2024 GIMP's team hay have officially solved the problem; http://gimpchat.com/viewtopic.php?f=7&t=20876&p=291276#p291276.
-The GIMP 3 bunker repo will be removed in under two weeks if no more crashes are found.

-2. No new features were added to my plugins, but it has never been easier to compile my GEGL plugins.
-One click now compiles all 80+ plugins of mine.
-The code base is now extremely well organized before it was a mess.
+The GIMP 3 bunker repo appears to be no longer needed.
+GIMP 2.10 and GIMP 3 repos co-exist just fine due to Jehan (GIMP's lead dev) solving a bug on GIMP's side.
+In a few days the GIMP 3 repo will be archived.

-### Sept 3 2024 2.99.19 GEGL Effects has a rare crash
+### Sept 3-6 2024 2.99.19 GEGL Effects rare crash was solved
-line 1567 of GEGL effects was fixed to only contain `"operation", "lb:bevel",` and not the additional `"th", 0.100,` Please update GEGL Effects continual to Sept 3 2024 version to solve the rare crash
+line 1567 of GEGL effects was fixed to only contain `"operation", "lb:bevel",` and not the additional `"th", 0.100,` and zzstrokebevelimage.c's state-move was made the last node to solve the tile_dupe rror.
+Please update GEGL Effects continual to Sept 6 2024 version to solve the rare crash.

 ##
 Beaver's third party GEGL Gimp Plugins for Gimp